Your Place Board Questions Answered

 - The tops are made of sturdy OSB board and our dog training place boards dimensions measure the industry standard: Metric, 61cm x 38cm/ Imperial, 24” x 15”, the size of place boards for dog training comfortably seats all breeds.

-- The shape encourages careful paw placement and dictates the direction the dog faces, which can benefit exercises such as straight sits by your side in obedience and gundog training.
+- The shape encourages careful paw placement and dictates the direction the dog faces, which can benefit exercises such as straight sits by your side in obedience.

 Why are the boards raised?